Search for

 A flight from Daet to Manila carrying 13 people (10 passengers, 3 crew) disappeared over the Sibuyan Sea.
 The Douglas DC-3 crashed, killing all aboard, after suffering a violent explosion in its tail.
 Two ex-convicts later confessed to planting a time bomb on the aircraft.
 The plot was intended to kill a male passenger so his wife could marry another man she was involved with.

-Wreckage of the Canadian Pacific DC-3 following the Guay bombing
+Wreckage of Canadian Pacific Flight 108 following the Guay bombing

-Wreckage of the Canadian Pacific DC-3 following the Guay bombing
+Wreckage of Canadian Pacific Flight 108 following the Guay bombing

 12 August 1952 - Transportes Aéreos Nacionales